oconnor0/BeaconRoad/CoreRules.md

     * Requires: BODY d8
     * Cost: Reaction, Stress 1
     * Trigger: You or an ally are hit by an attack.
-    * Make a melee attack against the attacking creature you threaten.
+    * Effect: Make a melee attack against the attacking creature you threaten.

 #### d10